chantastic/minions.css/README.markdown

     fd  = flex-direction
     gc  = background-color
     m   = margin
-    b   = border (border-width shorthand)
+    bw  = border
     bc  = border-color
     p   = padding, position
     c   = color

-`border` and `background-color` are outliers.
-I wanted border to be a single character to match it's box-model friends. `gc` is better than `bgc` for background-color.
+`background-color` is an outliers. `gc` is better than `bgc` for background-color.
 These are obviously my opnion but this is my library.
 So I'm still sleeping well at night.

 ### attributes